crmlatte/tp/docs/UserGuide.md

 - Must be in the format `Txx` or `Rxx`, where `xx` is a two-digit number from 01 to 99.
 - The first letter must be either `T` or `R` (uppercase).
 - The numeric part must be a valid number between 01 and 99.
-- Alternatively, this field can be left blank to indicate no class assigned, using [Class Command](#assigning-or-removing-a-tutorial-class-class)
+- Alternatively, this field can be left blank to remove a class assignment, using [Class Command](#assigning-or-removing-a-tutorial-class-class)

 Examples of valid class numbers:
 - T01